blumenthal/ubx_robotscenegraph/README.md

 *World Model Agent* has to be spawned, the communication infrastructure (ZMQ or ROS) has to be added manually and it has to be connected to the other World Model Agent wihtin **SHERPA World Model**.

-As an alternative, the SHARPA World Model provides a **JSON API** that allows to send graph operatins via ZMQ.
+As an alternative, the SHERPA World Model provides a **JSON API** that allows to send graph operatins via ZMQ.
 Examples for using the JSON API can be found for a [Task Specification Tree](examples/tst/README.md) and [here](examples/json_api) Currently, the JSON API does not yet contain a query module.